vospascal/pedal-pico/README.md

 ## Uploading the firmware
 You can either upload the .uf2 file to pico or compile it yourself

+To upload the .uf2 file, simply hold BOOTSEL button while plugging the USB in.
+This will make RPI-RP2 drive appear.
+Then drag the .uf2 file to the drive, ad Pico is ready to be used as a pedal device.

+Note: If there was another program in the pico, make sure to upload **flash_nuke.uf2** file.
+This will erase Pico's flash **entirely**.
 ## Compiling
 Open up the Arduino IDE and go to File->Preferences.